woonsanko/recipe-for-hippo-db-migration/README.md

 # Recipe for Migrating Hippo CMS Database from one to another

 This recipe explains how to migrate the database of Hippo CMS to a different database.
+For example, from MySQL to PostreSQL, from MSSQL to MySQL or PostgreSQL, from Oracle to MySQL or PostgreSQL, etc.

 ## Installation